Table-turning: Trickery

+Apart from the ideomotor effect, conscious fraudulent table tipping has also been uncovered.
 Professional magicians and skeptics have exposed many of the methods utilized by mediums to tip tables.
 The magician Chung Ling Soo described a method that involved a pin driven into the table and the use of a ring with a slot on the medium's finger.
 Once the pin entered the slot, the table could be lifted.
+Another example comes from Eusapia Palladino, who used custom-made boots with soles that extended beyond the boots' edges in order to lift tables.